KhadijaBoureza/FocusWell/README.md

-# FocusHub Dashboard
+# FocusWell Dashboard

-FocusHub is a productivity dashboard designed to help users manage tasks, focus sessions, reminders, notes, and personal reflections in one unified interface.
+FocusWell is a productivity dashboard designed to help users manage tasks, focus sessions, reminders, notes, and personal reflections in one unified interface.
 The application provides tools such as a Kanban board, Pomodoro timer, calendar view, and analytics to help users maintain productivity and organization.

 ---